Thanasis Antetokounmpo: Panathinaikos (2017–2019)

-Milwaukee Bucks (2019–2024)
+Milwaukee Bucks (2019–2026)

 On July 16, 2019, Antetokounmpo signed with the Milwaukee Bucks, reuniting with his brother Giannis, also becoming the second pair of brothers on the Bucks roster, after twins Brook and Robin Lopez.

-The Milwaukee Bucks ended up winning the 2021 NBA Finals, with his brother Giannis Antetokounmpo winning NBA Finals Most Valuable Player award.
+Before game 5 of the 2021 NBA Finals, Thanasis entered COVID-19 protocol.
+The Bucks won the Finals in six games, with Giannis winning NBA Finals Most Valuable Player award.

 On August 13, 2021, Antetokounmpo re-signed with the Bucks on a two-year deal.
 On April 10, 2022, he recorded a career-high 27 points, alongside five rebounds, two assists and a block, in a 133–115 loss to the Cleveland Cavaliers.

 On March 30, 2023, during a 140–99 loss to the Boston Celtics, Antetokounmpo engaged in an altercation with Celtics forward Blake Griffin.
 Antetokounmpo was ejected from the game after headbutting Griffin.
 Two days later, the NBA suspended Antetokounmpo for one game without pay due to the incident.

 On July 28, 2023, Antetokounmpo re-signed a one-year deal with the Milwaukee Bucks.
 A clip of him performing a "Shammgod" move went viral on social media during a game against the Charlotte Hornets on February 10, 2024.
-He played in 34 games for Milwaukee during the 2023–24 NBA season, recording 32 total points on 16–for–30 shooting.
+He played in 34 games for Milwaukee during the 2023–24 NBA season, recording 32 total points on 16-for-30 shooting.
 On May 8, it was announced that Antetokounmpo would require surgery after suffering a torn Achilles tendon.

-Return to Milwaukee (2025–present)

 After missing the 2024–25 season with a torn Achilles, Antetokounmpo re-signed with the Bucks on a one-year contract on August 31, 2025.
-Later that year, his younger brother Alex signed a two-way contract with Milwaukee, marking the first time in NBA franchise history that three brothers — Giannis, Thanasis, and Alex — played on the same team.
+Later that year, his younger brother Alex signed a two-way contract with Milwaukee, marking the first time in NBA franchise history that three brothers–Giannis, Thanasis, and Alex–played on the same team.

+Aris Thessaloniki (2026–present)

+On 1 September 2026, Antetokounmpo signed with Aris Thessaloniki of the Greek Basketball League (GBL) and the EuroCup, teaming up with his brother Kostas.